Charset detection

 UTF-16 is fairly reliable to detect due to the high number of newlines (U+000A) and spaces (U+0020) that should be found when dividing the data into 16-bit words, and large numbers of NUL bytes all at even or odd locations.
-Common characters must be checked for, relying on a test to see that the text is valid UTF-16 fails: the Windows operating system would mis-detect the phrase "Bush hid the facts" (without a newline) in ASCII as Chinese UTF-16LE, since all the bytes for assigned Unicode characters in UTF-16.
+Common characters must be checked for, relying on a test to see that the text is valid UTF-16 fails: the Windows operating system would misdetect the phrase "Bush hid the facts" (without a newline) in ASCII as Chinese UTF-16LE, since all the byte pairs matched assigned Unicode characters in UTF-16LE.

 Charset detection is particularly unreliable in Europe, in an environment of mixed ISO-8859 encodings.
 These are closely related eight-bit encodings that share an overlap in their lower half with ASCII and all arrangements of bytes are valid.
-There is no technical way to tell these encodings apart and recognising them relies on identifying language features, such as letter frequencies or spellings.
+There is no technical way to tell these encodings apart and recognizing them relies on identifying language features, such as letter frequencies or spellings.